intltechventures/Lab.Architecture/Roles/SolutionArchitectRole.md

 - The person responsible for leading the development of an overall vision for a particular solution.

-- Whereas an Enterprise Architect has responsibility for defining **what has to be done**, the Solution Architect focuses on **hot to do it**.
+- Whereas an Enterprise Architect has responsibility for defining **what has to be done**, the Solution Architect focuses on **how to do it**.

 - The Solution Architect role typically does not have responsibility for the software engineering aspects that are usually the responsibility of a Software Architect.